 From the cartoonish logo and the bold primary colors of the decor to the incredible smells emanating from the kitchen, it feels homey and welcoming from the moment you walk in the door.

-I’m not sure I have the words to express how insanely delicious these artery-clogging combinations of flavors were, so just trust me and try it for yourself.
+I’m not sure I have the words to express how insanely delicious these artery-clogging combinations of flavors were, so just trust me and try it for yourself!

 Their lunch menu also includes Fried Chicken, Chicken Sandwiches, and gourmet sides such as Smoked Gouda Mac & Cheese, Roasted Jalapeño Grits, and Sweet Potato Salad with Bacon.

-Hubba Hubba Smokehouse (BBQ)
+6. Hubba Hubba Smokehouse (BBQ)

-2724 Greenville Hwy, Flat Rock • 828-694-3551 • $$
+2724 Greenville Hwy, Flat Rock • (828)694-3551 • Official Website

 Barbecue in North Carolina is serious business.
 The best wood-fired BBQ in Hendersonville can be found in the village of Flat Rock, where Hubba Hubba Smokehouse owner Starr Teel favors the “low and slow” approach.